 Run the following command to get the list of instances.

-The results might differ if you created Cloud9 in any other region than the five regions (N. Virginia, Oregon, Ireland, Ohio and Singapore) suggested in Create a Workspace chapter.
+The results might differ if you created Cloud9 in any other region than the five regions (N. Virginia, Oregon, Ireland, Ohio and Singapore) suggested when starting the workshop.
 We will use

 --deny-list for filtering out the instances that are not supported across these five regions.